Grand Targhee

 I. In the spoon of the ski I hid a bushy black mustache to recognize Ignacio "Nacho" Orduno's 34 years of service as the resort's head chef.

-J. A well hidden black "J" for Olympian Jaelin Kauf's wooden J's hanging around.
+J. A well hidden black "J" for Olympian Jaelin Kauf and her "Silver Jae" run.

-K. I lined up this dreamcatcher like shape to about where DC unloads on Fred's.
+K. Dreamcatcher shape lined up to where DC unloads on Fred's.

 L. A little LOOK at another Teton Valley ski product: CAST touring bindings.

-M. Opened in 1969, the resort was founded by a group of East Idaho locals.
+M. Founded by a group of East Idaho locals in 1969.